-Most websites consist of just text and static images.
-A simple way to make your blog or website more interesting is to add a live chart, calculator or web form to it.
-Help your visitors solve their problems or visualize their situation!
+Most blogs and websites consist of just text and static images.
+A simple way to make it more interesting is to add a live chart, calculator or web form to it.
+Help your visitors solve their problems!

-With this clever Excel plugin you can also create advanced tables, import complex charts or open live graphs in websites.
+With this clever Excel plugin you can also create smart web forms, advanced tables, import interactive charts or open live graphs on your own website.

-Once you’ve converted a spreadsheet to web format you can make it immediately available on the web by clicking on the Publish to Cloud button on the SpreadsheetConverter ribbon inside the Sharing group.
+Once we had converted the spreadsheet to web format we could upload it to the web by clicking on the Publish to Cloud button on the SpreadsheetConverter ribbon.

-When the upload to Publish to Cloud finishes, the options to open or copy the calculator link and other things should appear at the bottom of the window.
-Click on the Copy iframe… link and it should copy the iframe code of published calculator to your clipboard so that you can paste it anywhere.
+When the upload to Publish to Cloud finishes, a group of options appears at the bottom of the window.
+We clicked on the Copy iframe… link to copy the iframe code for the published calculator to the clipboard.

-In the iframe code, we may need to adjust the height and width of the iframe to avoid scrolling.
+In the iframe code, we can adjust the height and width of the iframe to avoid scrolling.
 The iframe statement finally looked like this:

-This technique works even if you have uploaded the converted web page to another web server.
-Just replace the calculator URL in the example above with a link to your web calculator.
+The iframe technique works just as well regardless of where you have uploaded the converted web page.
+Just replace the link to the calculator in the example above with a link to where you uploaded your web calculator.